Talat Mahmood: Acting career

 The advent of rock-n-roll music in the late 1960s sidelined singers like Talat.
 As long as he was top box-office draw, the film producers insisted on including his songs in their films.
 Talat's velvety vocals posed a special challenge to the music-composers, most of whom leaned towards the deep baritones of Mohammad Rafi and Mukesh.
 The resultant demise of his film career led to the decline of his singing career.
 At the same time, the social changes and happiness brought about by increasing prosperity in India meant that blue mood ghazals and heart-rending ballads were not popular any more.
 Talat continued to record good songs, but less in number.
 His last soundtrack recording, in 1985, is the song "Mere Shareek-e-Safar", a duet sung with Hemlata, from the film "Wali-e-Azam" composed by Chitragupt and written by Ahmed Wasi.

-However, Talat who was one of the first Indian singer to go on foreign concert tours in 1956 to East Africa, United States, the UK, West Indies.
+Talat was one of the first Indian singers to go on foreign concert tours in 1956 to East Africa, United States, the UK, West Indies.
 He performed in Royal Albert Hall in London, Madison Square Garden in the United States and in the West Indies.
 He continued singing until 1991, when he toured the Netherlands.

 Family

-Talat married a Bengali Christian girl from Calcutta, who also acted in films and was a great fan of his, Latika Mullick, later named Nasreen, on 20 February 1951 and had two children Khalid born in 1953 and Sabina born in 1959.
+Talat married a Bengali Christian girl from Calcutta, who also acted in films and was a great fan of his, Latika Mullick, later named Nasreen Mahmood (died March 2014), on 20 February 1951 and had two children Khalid Mahmood (27 October 1953 – 14 June 2023) and Sabina Mahmood Rana born in 1959.

-His grand-niece and well known journalist is Sahar Zaman.